IRS & State Tax Resolution

 The IRS stipulates that taxpayers are considered in compliance with filing requirements if they have filed returns for at least the past six years.
 For instance, in 2024, taxpayers are required to have filed returns for the years 2018 through 2023 to be deemed compliant with filing regulations.
 State tax agencies may or may not have similar policies.
 Some state agencies, such as the CA Franchise Tax Board (FTB), may expect taxpayers to file all overdue returns dating back to the extent of available records.

 What are the consequences if a taxpayer fails to file returns?
 In the most severe cases, willful failure to file constitutes a crime, and the taxpayer may face prosecution.
 More commonly, the IRS and state agencies reserve the right to prepare a return on behalf of the taxpayer, known as a “substitute for return,” which often results in a higher liability than if the taxpayer had filed an accurate (albeit late) return.
-Fortunately, if the IRS or state agency prepares and assesses a substitute for return, the taxpayer still has the option to prepare and submit a delinquent return to reduce the assessed tax liability.
+Fortunately, if the IRS or state agency prepares and assesses a substitute for a return, the taxpayer still has the option to prepare and submit a delinquent return to reduce the assessed tax liability.
 Taxpayers may also incur a late filing penalty if their return is overdue.

 There is no significant civil penalty for failure to file if a refund is due.
 However, there is a risk of forfeiting the refund entirely if a return claiming a refund is filed more than three years after the due date.
 Generally, an original return claiming a refund must be filed within three years of its due date for the refund to be allowed in most cases.
-After the expiration of this three-year period, the refund statute typically prevents the issuance of a refund check and the application of any credits, including overpayments of estimated or withholding taxes, to other underpaid tax years.
+After the expiration of these three years, the refund statute typically prevents the issuance of a refund check and the application of any credits, including overpayments of estimated or withholding taxes, to other underpaid tax years.

 If a taxpayer has outstanding tax liabilities and wishes to settle them through an installment agreement or an Offer In Compromise (OIC), neither of these options is available if the taxpayer is not in compliance with filing requirements.
 For taxpayers not in filing compliance, their primary objective should be to file their delinquent returns.

-I offer the experience, professional tax software and expertise necessary to prepare delinquent income tax returns for the current year as well as past tax years for any state within the United States.
+I offer the experience, professional tax software, and expertise necessary to prepare delinquent income tax returns for the current year as well as past tax years for any state within the United States.
 Contact me for more information and to arrange for the preparation of your delinquent returns.

 Installment (Payment) Agreements

 Receiving a tax bill from the IRS can be a daunting experience, but addressing it promptly is crucial to avoid enforced collection actions.
 While paying the full amount before the due date is ideal, many taxpayers face financial hardship, especially during challenging times.
 Fortunately, the IRS and State tax agencies (like the California FTB) offer alternatives, such as setting up an installment agreement to help manage tax debts.
-While most every state tax agency also offers installment agreements, I will focus here on the IRS process.
+While almost every state tax agency also offers installment agreements, I will focus here on the IRS process.

 The short-term installment agreement allows taxpayers to settle their tax debt within 180 days.
 The long-term option extends the repayment period up to six years for those needing more time.
 Choosing the right plan depends on the amount owed and the monthly payment you can afford.
 It’s important to note that interest and late payment penalties continue to accrue during the repayment period.